hdbeukel/james-extensions/README.md

-James Extensions Module
+JAMES Extensions Module
 =======================

-The James extensions module is part of the [James framework][james-github].
+The JAMES extensions module is part of the [JAMES framework][james-github].

 This module extends the core with additional tools for advanced problem specification and search customization.
 It also provides reusable